roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 ### LeftSaggitalShoulder

-Mass (user-overridden) = 1000.00 grams
+Mass (user-overridden) = 1000.00 g

-Volume = 112020.11 cubic millimeters
+Volume = 112020.11 mm³

-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	Ix = (-0.37, -0.15,  0.91)   	Px = 1057896.04